 |Retail Cost||(For the latest prices and discounts, check here)||(For the latest prices and discounts, check here)|

-The OnHub is priced at just a hair under $200 as of this writing (For the latest prices and discounts, check here), and is designed as dual-band 802.11ac home Wi-Fi router that can handle all your home networking needs.
+For the latest prices and discounts for the OnHub, check here.
+It is designed as dual-band 802.11ac home Wi-Fi router that can handle all your home networking needs.

 The design is sleek and modern looking, much different from almost any other type of Wi-Fi router you have probably seen.
 In its own way, it’s eye appealing and doesn’t look out of place sitting on an end table, coffee table or bookshelf in plain view.